dhdaines/paves/README.md

 df = polars.DataFrame(extract(path), schema=SCHEMA)
 ```

-As above, you can use multiple CPUs with `max_workers`, though this
+As above, you can use multiple CPUs with `max_workers`, and this will
-will scale considerably better since the objects are (mostly) easily
+scale considerably better than `paves.miner`.
-serializable.

 ## License